 Where do fleet “lead lists” fit in a demand gen world?

-And just as shifting from lead gen to demand gen requires a mindset shift, likewise, so must your data priorities shift.
+Just as shifting from lead gen to demand gen requires a mindset shift, likewise, your data priorities can change.

-But this data can be used more holistically as addressable market intelligence.
+But for demand generation, this data can be used more holistically as addressable market intelligence.

 Same fleet data, but what you value in the data is different

 With demand gen, you want to reach your addressable market to increase brand awareness and educate.
-So when your ideal customer is considering or ready to purchase, you’re on their mind and they come to you.
 Thus, you want to find and reach all the right fleets for your product.
-You are focused on a wide audience.
+You are looking at a wide audience of accounts and the right people at those accounts.

 This is your Fleet Addressable Market (FAM).
-Acquire this data, to reach and educate decision-makers at these fleets so they come to you inbound as a result of your demand generation activities.
+Acquire this data, to educate decision-makers at these fleets so they come to you inbound as a result of your demand generation activities.

-Here’s the thing … it’s the same data as “lead lists,” but instead of email campaigns and cold calls, you use the data for different activities.
+It’s the same data as “lead lists,” but instead of email campaigns and cold calls, you use the data for different activities.
+If you’re distributing content through LinkedIn ads, you can use the accounts as a matched audience, for example.

-Instead of being focused on number of emails, you focus on identifying all the companies and governments with fleets that fit the class, duty and vehicle type you sell to, that fit the industries you sell to, that fit the geography you sell to.
+Instead of focusing on number of emails, you focus on identifying all the fleets that fit criteria important to you, such as vehicle type, industry and geography.
 Your priority is ensuring you have full coverage of data at the company level.
 Then, fill in the contacts.

 To reach your audience, know your audience deeply

 Find out where the people in your FAM hang out online and offline.
 Where do they go for vendor recommendations?
 What association and Slack communities are they in?
 Where do they go to learn?
-LinkedIn feed?
-Trade media?
-Webinars?
-Conferences?
-Think fleet associations, media, and conferences.
-But also critical are the associations, media, and conferences for the industries your customers most identify with.
-Who does your audience listen to for advice?
-Who influences them on how to do their jobs better?
+Who do they follow in their LinkedIn feed?
+Do they even use LinkedIn much?
+(Those of us in B2B marketing and sales are there, but many professions don’t use it so much.)
+What fleet trade media and conferences do they pay attention to?
+Beyond fleet, what other industries do your customers identify with?
+Who do they listen to for advice?
+Are they listening to podcasts, watching videos?
+Try SparkToro to see where your audience hangs out online.

 Where online would they get exposed to ads?
 You can use the data for matched lists to reach your audience through ads.
 For example on LinkedIn, you can reach your FAM with company data.
 Load the companies with fleets you want to reach as matched lists, and select the job title keywords and contact level and functions.